DeepDoge/purify.js/README.md

 ## What is purify.js

-**purify.js** is a lightweight JavaScript UI library that prioritizes transparency and direct access to native browser features.
+**purify.js** is a lightweight JavaScript UI building library that prioritizes transparency and direct access to native browser features.

 ## Size ⚡